 Comprehensive coverage is there for you when your car is stolen, damaged from vandalism, hitting an animal or a natural disaster.
 It works the same way collision coverage works.
 You pay the deductible and insurance will take care of the rest.

 We’ve mentioned deductibles several times so we better cover those as well.
 A deductible is the amount you pay before an insurance company will pay on a claim.
 So if you’re in an accident, you are expected to pay a certain amount of the damages, but it is likely you won’t be paying the full amount.
 When you get your policy, you will decide the deductible amount.
 Something you will want to keep in mind is that the higher the deductible is the lower your monthly payment will be.

 There are add-ons for your policy that you need to consider as well.
 Things such as roadside service, rental car coverage, which is the insurance company paying for you to get a rental whenever your car is being repaired after an accident.
 Another optional add-on is uninsured motorist coverage, which covers you if you’re in an accident with an uninsured motorist.
 All of these can be explained further by your agent.
-If you’re interested in learning more about auto insurance or any of our other insurance options, visit our website https://centralnational.com/personal/insurance.asp and find a lender near you today!
+So if you’re interested in learning more about your auto insurance coverage, visit with your agent today!

 Update: Central National Bank no longer offers Insurance services from an in-house agency, but you still have access to an agent in many of our locations.
 We’d be happy to refer you to an agent who can provide assistance.
 Call your local branch and ask, today!